UW police seek felony assault charge against alleged shooter during Milo Yiannopoulos speech

 University of Washington police are recommending a felony assault charge against a woman who they say shot a protester outside a hall where “alt-right” provocateur Milo Yiannopoulos was speaking on campus in January, according to two sources familiar with the investigation.

-The recommendation was submitted Wednesday by UW police detectives to the King County Prosecutor’s Office, where senior prosecutors will review the investigation and make a charging decision, possibly as early as next week, according to the sources, who spoke on condition of anonymity.
+The recommendation was submitted Tuesday by UW police detectives to the King County Prosecuting Attorney’s Office, where senior prosecutors will review the investigation and make a charging decision, possibly as early as next week, according to the sources, who spoke on condition of anonymity.

 The police recommendation is not binding, and prosecutors will make an independent decision on whether a criminal charge should be filed.